Work with Flock Freight for seamless and reliable shipment tracking.

-The BOL number is the easiest way to track a shipment, but if you do not have the BOL on hand, your next best option would be to use a PRO number.
+The bill of lading number is the easiest way to track a shipment, but if you do not have the BOL on hand, your next best option would be to use a PRO number.

 This barcode is printed on a sticker, which is then placed on the freight pallets, so it is visible and scannable.
 After being scanned, that PRO number will be used as the tracker throughout the entirety of the freight’s journey.
 It is commonplace for a shipment to have multiple PRO numbers, including entire pallets.
 In such cases, a carrier will assign one overarching PRO number that denotes shipment as the whole on each individual PRO number.

 Not all that dissimilar from a UPS tracking number, these PRO numbers are generated and saved in a carrier’s software system before shipment.
 This saves time and expedites the freight process since the numbers are already created and easy to pull up.
 This PRO number will be on everything, from the paperwork to the pallets, to the Bill of Lading.
 Copies of the BOL with the PRO number will be given to both the shipper and the carrier in order to aid the billing process or to notify the carrier of a late or damaged freight shipment.

 The vast majority of major carriers have online services that can track your shipment using other data and numbers provided.